Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

 ```

-There has been just two buttons added to this page ('Make official' and 'Delete scenarios').
-Nothing else.
+As previously said, just two visual elements ('Make official' and 'Delete scenario' buttons) have been added to the page.

 ```python
 # Change the page_scenario_manager to add a delete scenario button and a make official button